 What is home equity?

-Your home equity is your home’s current market value less your mortgage balance and any existing home equity line or loan balances you may have.
+Your home equity is your home’s current market value minus your mortgage balance and any existing home equity line or loan balances you may have.

 How much of my home equity can I borrow?